A peak time for foliage—and for falling in love with Vermont!

 There is nothing quite like Vermont in the fall.
-The mountains turn red and yellow, a crisp breeze blows through the streets of Burlington, and high school students gather on the hill at the Champlain College campus.
-Whether you’re here for one of our Fall Open Houses or a Campus Tour and Information Session, it is absolutely worth it to make a full weekend of your visit to Burlington.
-There is always something to do in Travel & Leisure’s #1 Best College Town—from apple picking to skate parks to film festivals.
-Here are some of our favorite ways to enjoy all that Burlington and the surrounding areas have to offer.
+The mountains turn red and yellow, a crisp breeze blows through the streets of Burlington, and students pull on their hoodies and sweaters as they enjoy breaks between classes on Champlain’s beautiful campus.
+There is always something to do in Travel & Leisure’s #1 Best College Town—from apple picking to skate parks, art galleries to concerts.
+Here are some of our favorite ways to enjoy all that Burlington and the surrounding area have to offer.

 While you’re out in Shelburne, swing by the Shelburne Museum.
 With a unique and eclectic collection of works ranging from American folk art to French impressionism to historical toys, as well as more than 30 buildings, structures, and gardens to explore, there is something to discover around every corner.
 Make sure to visit the traditional Covered Bridge, as well as the Round Barn, one of only two dozen ever built in Vermont.

 If you’re feeling up for a drive, why not join the leaf-peepers along the scenic Mad River Byway—a section of Route 100—where you can admire the waves of orange, yellow, and red leaves blanketing the mountainside.
 This is also where you’ll find the Sugarbush Ski Resort.
 Champlain’s $50 Sugarbush season pass makes it easy for students to take advantage of the slopes during the upcoming winter months!